ivan-ivanov23/StudentGreenTravel/README.md

 -**"StudentGreenTravel.zip":** contains the packaged version of the project

 ## How to run the project:
+1. Install Python 3.10 or higher

+2. Install pip

-1. Install the required libraries by running the command: pip install -r requirements.txt
+3. Install the required libraries by running the command: pip install -r requirements.txt

-2. Run the command:
+4. Run the command:
 'python calculator.py'
 or
 'calculator.py'

-3. The GUI will open, and you can start using the application
+5. The GUI will open, and you can start using the application

 ## How to run the packaged version of the project:
 1. Unzip the "StudentGreenTravel.zip" file